kanamesasaki/thermocraft/src/content/articles/runge-kutta.md

 ---
-title: "Proving Runge-Kutta Method (RK4) is 4th Order"
+title: 'Proving Runge-Kutta Method (RK4) is 4th Order'
-description: "If you want to calculate the time evolution of ODE, one of the most common and simple methods is the Runge-Kutta method (RK4).
-In this article, we will confirm that RK4 achieves fourth-order accuracy."
+description: 'If you want to calculate the time evolution of ODE, one of the most common and simple methods is the Runge-Kutta method (RK4).
+In this article, we will confirm that RK4 achieves fourth-order accuracy.'
 pubDate: 2025-05-29
 updatedDate: 2025-05-29
-heroImage: ""
+heroImage: ''
-tags: ["numerical analysis"]
+tags: ['numerical analysis']
 ---

 ## Update Formula of Runge-Kutta Method